-Students who have used University Health Service may fill prescriptions at the Student Health Pharmacy, conveniently located on the first floor of the UHS building.
+Students who have used University Health Service may fill prescriptions at the UHS Pharmacy, conveniently located on the first floor of the University Health Service building.

 Learn more about Pharmacy Services »

 To transfer a prescription from another pharmacy to the UHS Pharmacy, you must provide the UHS pharmacy with the following information:

 The UHS Pharmacy will contact your home pharmacy and initiate the transfer.

 NOTE: During the beginning of the fall and spring semesters, please

 To transfer a prescription from the UHS Pharmacy to another pharmacy, provide the other pharmacy with the following information:

 The filling pharmacy (the pharmacy to where your UHS prescriptions will be transferred) will initiate the transfer.

 NOTE: During the

 beginning of the fall and spring semesters, please allow 1 day to facilitate